anabaei/salesforce/BasicInt.md

 * A certain report that allow measurement by creating new ones we have different types of reports and share it

 ### Opportunites : Track opportunites
-* Associated with contacts and accounts you can add / remove directly from accounts
+* Associated with contacts.
+Opportunities are the lead that coverted to customers and has steps as Prospecting, Developing, Negotiation/Review, Closed/Won, Closed/Lost
 ------------
 ------------